 A proposed settlement between the Trustees, Vigor, and Exxon is memorialized in a consent decree that has been lodged with the United States District Court for the Western District of Washington.
-The consent decree is subject to a thirty-day (30) public notice and comment period, which runs concurrently with the public notice and comment period for this Draft RP/EA.
-A Notice of Availability for the Consent Decree and this Draft RP/EA was published in the Federal Register.
-The proposed consent decree's terms provide that under the CWA, CERCLA, OPA and the Washington Model Toxics Control Act, Chapter 70.105D RCW, the Trustees will release Exxon and Vigor from natural resource damages liability related their ownership and operations at the Vigor Harbor Island facility.
-In exchange, Vigor and Exxon will be responsible for constructing and maintaining the Shipyards Projects, which is made up of two main elements, both located at or adjacent to the Vigor Harbor Island facility.
-Both elements of the Shipyards Projects are in the Todd Shipyards Sediment Operable Unit ("TSSOU"), which is subject to remediation overseen by the United States Environmental Protection Agency ("EPA").
-The first element is the West Waterway Habitat Bench Project ("WW Bench Project").
-In 2006, Vigor completed implementation of the WW Bench Project following the completion of EPA remedial requirements for the TSSOU.
-The bench is in the West Waterway, slightly south of the confluence of the West Waterway and Elliott Bay, of the western shore of Harbor Island, and provides approximately 0.47 acres of intertidal habitat that is now colonized by marine life and algae.
-This project was specifically implemented by Vigor, in consultation with the Trustees, for the express purpose of a potential future natural resource damages settlement.
-The second element, the Southwest Yard Habitat Project ("SW Yard Project"), will remove existing piers and other shipyard structures and create intertidal, marsh and riparian habitat at the Vigor Harbor Island facility along the western shore of Harbor Island.
-The created habitat will provide approximately 2.67 acres of new, off-channel marsh, intertidal, and riparian habitat adjacent to the West Waterway.
-Vigor and Exxon's full implementation of the SW Yard Project is contingent on the court's entry of the consent decree between the Trustees, Vigor, and Exxon.
-A copy of the proposed consent decree is available during the public notice and comment period here: https://www.justice.gov/enrd/consent-decrees.
-A Scope of Work attached as an appendix to the consent decree provides more detail regarding the Shipyards Projects.
+The consent decree was subject to a thirty-day (30) public notice and comment period, which ran concurrently with the public notice and comment period for the Draft RP/EA.
+On January 28, 2021, a Notice of Availability for the Consent Decree and the Draft RP/EA was published in the Federal Register.
+The proposed consent decree's terms provide that under the CWA, CERCLA, OPA and the Washington Model Toxics Control Act, Chapter 70.105D RCW, the Trustees will release Exxon and Vigor from natural resource damages liability related to their ownership and operations at the Vigor Harbor Island facility.
+In exchange, Vigor and Exxon will be responsible for constructing and maintaining the Shipyards Projects, which are made up of two main elements, both located at or adjacent to the Vigor Harbor Island facility.
+Both elements of the Shipyards Projects are in the Todd Shipyards Sediment Operable Unit ("TSSOU"), which is subject to remediation overseen by the United States Environmental

-&lt;sup>3 The designation of natural resource trustees is explained in CERCLA, 42 USC § 9607(f), and the National Contingency Plan, 40 CFR subpart G.
+The designation of natural resource trustees is explained in CERCLA, 42 USC § 9607(f), and the National Contingency Plan, 40 CFR subpart G.